valentinradu/Trellis/README.md

 Trellis uses the Swift concurrency model and guarantees that:

+- the service bootstrap always runs on the main thread
 - all calls that mutate the state will be made on the main thread
 - the `cluster.send` function is reentrant and can be used from any thread

-Side effects can be called on any thread, which means the context should be an actor.
+Side effects can be called on any thread, which means their context should be an actor.

 ## Testing

-Unit testing is easy since reducing functions are pure and injecting dependencies into side effects is straightforward.
-To help with the former, Trellis provides `RecordDispatch` for recording all the dispatched actions (instead of passing them to services)
+Unit testing reducers is easy since the reducing functions are pure and injecting dependencies into side effects is straightforward.

 ```swift
 let dispatch: Dispatch = { action in